AdobeDocs/experience-manager-64.de-DE/help/sites-administering/contexthub-config.md

 * `/conf/global/settings/cloudsettings`
 * `/conf/<tenant>/settings/cloudsettings`

-Nach einer Aktualisierung wird die Sicherung in einem Ordner gespeichert, der `contexthub` unter einem Knoten namens:
+Nach einer Aktualisierung wird die Sicherung in einem Ordner gespeichert, der `contexthub` unter einem Knoten mit dem Namen:

-`/conf/global/settings/cloudsettings/default-pre-upgrade_yyyymmdd_xxxxxxx` oder `/conf/<tenant>/settings/cloudsettings/default-pre-upgrade_yyyymmdd_xxxxxxx` ermöglichen.
+`/conf/global/settings/cloudsettings/default-pre-upgrade_yyyymmdd_xxxxxxx` oder `/conf/<tenant>/settings/cloudsettings/default-pre-upgrade_yyyymmdd_xxxxxxx` sein.

 The `yyyymmdd` portion of the node name is the date when the upgrade was performed.

 To recover your ContextHub configurations, use CRXDE Lite to copy the nodes that represent your stores, UI modes, and UI modules from below the `default-pre-upgrade_yyyymmdd_xxxxxx` node to below:

-* `/conf/global/settings/cloudsettings` oder  ermöglichen.
+* `/conf/global/settings/cloudsettings` oder
 * `/conf/<tenant>/settings/cloudsettings`